 Of course, the Conservatory itself is a lot older than 25 years.
-It was originally constructed in 1894, at the Horniman family home, Coombe Cliff House, in Croydon.
+It was originally constructed in 1894, at the Horniman family home, Coombe Cliff House which is where Frederick Horniman’s parent’s lived, in Croydon.

 Conservatories were popular additions to large houses in the 19thcentury, providing shelter and an artificial climate for sensitive plants to flourish.
 The Coombe Cliff conservatory was constructed Glasgow firm of MacFarlane’s, Scotland at the time a world leader in architectural cast ironwork.
 The company was well known for its decorative cast iron and had been awarded an International prize at the 1862 International Exhibition.

 Coombe Cliffe house had been the home of our founder’s parents, and Frederick Horniman’s mother lived there until her death in 1900.
 After being sold in 1903, the house later served as a convalescent home for children, college of art, education centre and teachers’ hub.

 Over the years, many voices spoke out for the need for preservation of the Coombe Cliff Conservatory, as the house was eventually left abandoned and suffered from neglect.
 In 1977, the building suffered considerable damage in a fire.